Amelia5p/Rock-Paper-Scissors/README.md

 The site is responsive from 320px and functions on a range of screen sizes.

 ### Accessibility
-Aria-lables, alt text, color contrast and font selections were thoughtfully chosen to ensure an inclusive and accesible user experience.
+Aria-labels, alt text, color contrast and font selections were thoughtfully chosen to ensure an inclusive and accessible user experience.

 ### Future features
 I would like to implement the following features in the future to allow for an improved user experience:

-- Add the options of 'Lizard' and 'Spock', this would expand possible outomes of the game making it more interesting.
+- Add the options of 'Lizard' and 'Spock', this would expand possible outcomes of the game making it more interesting.
 - Add a multiplayer mode so users can play against their friends.

 # Testing

 ## Feature Testing
-The control buttons were tested across many broswers to ensure they were functioning correctly.
+The control buttons were tested across many browsers to ensure they were functioning correctly.

 ## Browsers Compatibility
 The site was tested using Dev Tools on Google Chrome, Safari, Firefox and Edge and functions and appears as it should across all major browsers.
 I also tested it on an Iphone 12 mini and a Samsung Galaxy S21 ultra.